Building a Strong Foundation: Strength Training for Joint Stability and Protection

 Strength training addresses these issues by:

-Patients undergoing PRP for ligaments, tendons or joints often find that strengthening exercises accelerate their return to daily activity and sport.
+Patients undergoing PRP for ligaments, tendons, or joints often benefit from strengthening exercises.
+These exercises can accelerate their return to daily activity and sport.

 How Strength Training Supports PRP Therapy